rodrigo-picanco/dynamic-string/README.md

 # Dynamic string

-*“One day I will find the right words, and they will be simple.”*

-Jack Kerrouac

-A curried dynamic template string for those who need to reuse intepolation in js
+A curried dynamic template string for those who need to reuse string intepolation in javascript in things such as api endpoints, user context based text, etc.

 ## Install